info-beamer/app-fleet-updater/README.md

 # info-beamer device fleet updater

-This small app implements a rolling upgrade for all devices within an info-beamer account.
+This small app implements a rolling OS upgrade for all devices within an info-beamer account.
 It also serves as a basic [OAuth2 based app](https://info-beamer.com/doc/oauth) example integrating into the [info-beamer hosted digital signage platform](https://info-beamer.com).